wikaiqi/RF_CAA/readme.md

-# Conditional Adversarial Architecture -- Tensorflow 2.0 version
+# Conditional Adversarial Architecture
+### Tensorflow 2.0 version by Weikai Qi

 ## Part 1: Binary classification using a CNN model